leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - If you are calling the cat machine-to-machine, use `CCAT_API_KEY`, for both http and ws.
 Websocket in a machine-to-machine settings supports headers, so you can follow the same schema (query parameter `?token=` is not supported anymore).
 TODO: still active just for dev v2
 - If you are calling the cat form an unsecure client (a browser), use *only* jwt auth.
 - You need to authenticate also to see `/docs` and there is a little form to do it in the page
 - it is now possible to have `@endpoint` with custom resource and permissions.
-They can be defined on the endpoint and must be matched by user permissions (which can be set via AuthHandler or users REST API)
+They can be defined on the endpoint and must be matched by user permissions (which can be assigned via AuthHandler)
 - A new installation by default only recognizes one superuser with full permissions, with name `admin` and pass `admin`.
 To change these credentials use env variable `CCAT_ADMIN_CREDENTIALS` in this format:
   ```bash
     CCAT_ADMIN_CREDENTIALS=username:password